sommern/larasynth/docs/index.md

 ### From Source

-You will need GCC and make installed to build Larasynth.
+You will need GCC, make, and CMake installed to build Larasynth.

 Download the latest source from here: